mrbishalkhatri/mrbishalkhatri/README.md

 - 📦 This very website!
 Built from scratch to showcase my skills and projects. **Check it out here.**

+- 🏗️ Let's Build Together!
+**Whether you're an individual looking for a personal website, a freelancer seeking to showcase your work, or a company in need of a robust digital solution, I'm here to help.
+Let's discuss your project and bring your vision to life!**

 - 👯 I’m looking to collaborate on **Open-source testing frameworks.
 Innovative QA methodologies.
 Projects promoting software quality and reliability.**

 - 🤝 I’m looking for help with **Implementing effective test automation strategies.
 Enhancing performance testing practices.
 Staying updated on the latest QA tools and techniques.**